 Stephansdom is more than 900 years old.
 We call it ‘Steffl’ and most of us adore it: the gothic interiors, the glazed roof tiles, even the catacombs.
 Our school children collect donations.
 We listen to ‘radio Stephansdom’ and our favourite sweets brand Manner chose Stephansdom as its logo.
 I love the church ambiente most during classical concerts.
 Find out more what to do at Stephansdom.

 Vienna Sights.
 I have known the Austrian National Library since I toured this baroque architecture gem with my school.
 Then I came back as a student to use it for research.
 Imagine thousands of precious volumes nesting in high galleries under domes of colourful frescoes.
 Smell antique paper and polished wood – irresistible.

 I keep visiting the library, as many other travellers do, to see its gorgeous State Hall, full of ancient leather-bound books sitting on large wooden galleries under marble columns and vibrant baroque frescoes.

 Read my review of the Austrian National Library.

-Browse through image galleries of famous landmarks, the most beautiful palaces, opera houses and concert halls, and a few of my favourite wineries to wet your appetite for my hometown.
+Browse through image galleries of famous landmarks, the most beautiful palaces, opera houses and concert halls, and a few of my favourite wineries.